A beautiful January day:

 - no sign of any excessive moisture on the lid or in the frame rest areas

 - no mildew or mold

 - no small, crispy, dry dehydrated bees indicating a lack of water

 - lots of sealed honey behind the cluster in the top box

-- hive weight indicates plenty of honey stores down below
+- hive weight indicates enough honey stores down below

 This hive looked great.
 It’s just a quick snapshot of the top of a hive.
 But it’s what I hoped to see.

 Still it’s early in the season for a Wyoming hive.
 There’s little to no brood rearing yet.
 And any major food crisis is still more than 2 months away when active brood rearing begins long before any forage is available.
 Plenty of time for some surprises.

 I’m sold on them.
 They are now a standard part of my bee management.
 They make beekeeping even easier by eliminating a dedicated cover.